 Very few woodworking tools are as versatile as the radial arm saw.
 Although they are primarily used for crosscutting, they can if needed, be used to rip lumber and create the standard array of joints such as dadoes and rabbets that cabinet makers most often need.
-The radial arm saw functions basically like a common circular saw mounted on sliding arm, but instead of pushing the saw across the stock, the operator pulls the saw by a handle across the wood to cut it.
+The radial arm saw functions basically as a common circular saw mounted on sliding arm, but instead of pushing the saw across the stock, the operator pulls the saw by a handle across the wood to cut it.

 Your Different Types And Options For Radial Type Saws

 For the most part, all radial type saws weigh in at 200 or more pounds and are not portable.
 Like table saws, they are built to be used in a fixed position with your workshop.
-The size of a given radial arm saw is generally described by the saw blad diameter, with 10 inch and 12 inch being the norm.
-Be advied that 12 inch saws will in the main have more cutting capacity (process thicker stock) than 10 inch saws, but there will be a step up in price as the cutting capacity goes up.
+The size of a given radial arm saw is generally described by the saw blade diameter, with 10 inches and 12 inches being the norm.
+Be advised that 12-inch saws will in the main have more cutting capacity (process thicker stock) than 10-inch saws, but there will be a step up in price as the cutting capacity goes up.

-How to Use a Radial Arm Saw:
+How to Use a Radial Arm Saw

 As with any of your woodworking tools, take the time to thoroughly read and understand the owners manual and operating instructions that come with the machine before you undertake to use your radial-arm saw.
-Be sure that the machine is set up properly and according to the manufacturers specifications.
+Be sure that the machine is set up properly and according to the manufacturers’ specifications.
 Always familiarize yourself with any unique features of the tool before you begin work, and never try to deactivate any of the safety equipment that comes with the unit.

 Never try to free-hand any kind of cuts on a radial-arm saw as it is not designed for that, and always use your free hand to hold the wood stock firmly against the fence.
-This wont be difficult because the rotation of the blade is away from you, and it will assist you in holding the stock while you are cutting.
-It will also tend to drive the saw dust, chips and waste away from you which is good, but keep in mind that as you draw the saw toward you, the blade is turning the opposite way and if you do not hold on tight enough, the saw can lurch forward away from you as you cut.
+This won’t be difficult because the rotation of the blade is away from you, and it will assist you in holding the stock while you are cutting.
+It will also tend to drive the sawdust, chips and waste away from you which is good, but keep in mind that as you draw the saw toward you, the blade is turning the opposite way and if you do not hold on tight enough, the saw can lurch forward away from you as you cut.